apache/flink/docs/setup/config.md

 - `mesos.resourcemanager.tasks.container.image.name`: Image name to use for the container (**NO DEFAULT**)

-- `recovery.zookeeper.path.mesos-workers`: The ZooKeeper root path for persisting the Mesos worker information.
+- `high-availability.zookeeper.path.mesos-workers`: The ZooKeeper root path for persisting the Mesos worker information.

 ### High Availability (HA)